 Bottled and Powdered Iced Coffees.
 Again, both powdered and bottled coffees contain very little coffee and plenty of “padding” and sugary fillers.
 One brand’s “Just Natural” iced coffee has 22.5g of sugar per cup.
 Some of it is lactose which is fine, but the rest is added sugar!

-Mix Coffee + Ice + Milk (~7g of sugar per cup)
+Mix Coffee + Ice + Milk ( around 7g of sugar per cup)

-A simple iced latte is actually how I prefer to have my morning coffee in summer or when I’m busy rushing around and I need a caffeine hit but don’t want it to warm me up even further.
+A simple iced latte is actually how I prefer to have my morning coffee in summer.
 You could add a teaspoon of natural vanilla extract for extra sweetness or instead of the flavoured syrup commonly added to coffees.

 To make Iced Coffee: the iced coffee concept is fairly simple.
 Coffee with half a cup of ice cold milk, and ice if available.